Q: What did you do before?

 Others would have to include Neil Gaiman, Ha Jin, and Oliver PöTzsch (Hangman’s Daughter and Black Musketeers series).

-My guilty pleasures are Kristin Painter’s Nocturne Falls Universe and Charlaine Harris’ mysteries.
+My guilty pleasures are Kristin Painter’s fantasy romances and Charlaine Harris’ mysteries.

 Classic Writers.
 The standard for sci-fi geeks of my age – Bradbury, Heinlein, and Asimov.